 A swap contract (also known as a "swap") is a type of derivative contract in which two parties agree to pay each other (swap) the returns derived from Reference Instruments.
 Swaps do not always involve the delivery of the Reference Instruments by either party, and the parties might not own the Reference Instruments underlying the swap.
-The payments are usually made on a net basis so that, on any given day, the Fund would receive (or pay) only the amount by which its payment under the contract is less than (or exceeds) the amount of the other party's payment.
+The payments are usually made on a net basis so that, on any given day, the Fund and the Underlying Fund would receive (or pay) only the amount by which its payment under the contract is less than (or exceeds) the amount of the other party's payment.
 Swap agreements are sophisticated instruments that can take many different forms and are known by a variety of names.

-Common types of swaps in which the Fund may invest include interest rate swaps, caps and floors, total return swaps, credit default swaps and currency swaps.
+Common types of swaps in which the Fund and the Underlying Fund may invest include interest rate swaps, caps and floors, total return swaps, credit default swaps and currency swaps.